neoatlantis/MTSAT-2-plotter/README.md

 `ftp://mtsat-1r.cr.chiba-u.ac.jp/readme.txt`.
 This is a detailed explanation of data structure, the meaning, etc.

-The plotter adds vectorized lines using data from [Nature Earth Data](http://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-coastline/).
+The plotter adds vectorized lines using data from [Natural Earth Data](http://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-coastline/).

 ------